Gosforth: Sports and entertainment

-Gosforth has sports facilities such as Gosforth Swimming Pool among others.
+Gosforth has sports facilities such as Gosforth Swimming Pool.
 Famous sportsmen from Gosforth include footballer Alan Shearer and athlete Jonathan Edwards.
 The swimming pool was given a slight revamp during early 2011.
 Newcastle Racecourse is based in Gosforth Park.

 Gosforth has had a long connection with local rugby football, currently being home to Newcastle's oldest rugby club, Northern Football Club (founded 1875).
 Northern's home is McCracken Park located on the Great North Road.
 Also nearby is namesake of the current incarnation of the Gosforth Rugby Club (originally formed in 1877).
 The city's rugby club, the Newcastle Falcons, was also originally based in Gosforth, also originally being called Gosforth Rugby Club, and later Newcastle Gosforth.
 Gosforth Central Park has two bowling greens (one now used as a public 'quiet area') with a women's and a men's club, two tennis courts, a basketball court and a fenced playground area.

 Gosforth has a number of golf courses including the City of Newcastle Golf Club, High Gosforth Golf Course and Gosforth Golf Course, which is a 90 acre golf course that opened in 1906.
 Gosforth has been home to the South Northumberland Cricket Club since 1892, which is home itself to the South North Bulls team.

-Gosforth formerly had two cinemas, the Royalty Cinema on the High Street and the Globe Cinema on Salters Road.
+Gosforth formerly had two cinemas, the Royalty Cinema on the high street and the Globe Cinema on Salters Road.
 The Royalty Cinema opened on 17 October 1934 and closed on 30 December 1981.
 A video documentary, Last Reel at the Royalty, viewable online was produced about the cinema's history.
 The Globe Cinema later became a bingo hall and is now Poon's Gosforth Palace Chinese restaurant.

 The ground on which the Asda supermarket stands was formerly the Gosforth Greyhound Stadium until the late 1980s and the home of Northumberland RFU.
 The stadium had also previously been a Speedway Track from 1929 to 1930.